 He says the same of alcohol.
 After declining drinks with a client in Vienna on his first encounter, he realized that his hosts may have taken some offense.
 So he went home to Boston, got used to having a couple of beers the night before a workday and found that having a few drinks with the client "improved my ability to work with them tremendously."
 The client continues to hire Jones, and now they laugh when the client still razzes him a bit about "when he used not to drink."

 Finally, even the slightest attempt to acquire a bit of the language will get you started in almost any situation.
 If you have any training in the language, dig out your old textbooks.
-But even if not, learn the following words for a start, and you can at least offer a civil greeting, figure out if the person speaks any English and exit somewhat gracefully.
+But even if you don't, learn the following words for a start, and you can at least offer a civil greeting, figure out if the person speaks any English and exit somewhat gracefully.
 These four phrases are indispensible:

 - Do you speak English?